bitwiseworks/python-os2/Doc/library/logging.rst

    :param args: Variable data to merge into the *msg* argument to obtain the
                 event description.
    :param exc_info: An exception tuple with the current exception information,
-                    or *None* if no exception information is available.
+                    or ``None`` if no exception information is available.
    :param func: The name of the function or method from which the logging call
                 was invoked.

-   .. versionchanged:: 2.5
+   :param sinfo: A text string representing stack information from the base of
-      *func* was added.
+                 the stack in the current thread, up to the logging call.

    .. method:: getMessage()